edtorba/totoro.css/README.md

 Todo

 ## Getting started

-Todo
+### File and folder architecture
+TODO: Explain what for is _default.scss used, purpose of each folder, and basic naming conventions.

+### Settings
+TODO: Explain difference between CSS4 variables and Sass variables, introduction to Core and UI settings.

+#### Core Settings
+TODO: Explain how to and definition of core settings.

+#### UI Settings
+TODO: Explain how to configure and definition of UI settings.

 ## License
-Code copyright 2018 Eduards Torba.
+Code copyright 2018-2019 Eduards Torba.
 Code released under the [MIT license](LICENSE).